-At that moment, my deep need was to get out of the insane relational dynamics that have accompanied me over the years and to finally experience an authentic encounter with my partner and build a relationship based on reciprocity and real presence.
+At that moment, my deep need was to get out of the insane relational dynamics that have accompanied me over the years and to finally involve myself into an authentic encounter with my partner and build a relationship based on reciprocity and real presence.

 I am a photographer but in this case, I wanted to experience the moving image.
-I was looking for a language that could record this constant attempt to find a balance between me and her.
-I wanted the camera to be the witness of our daily battle, the instrument to express my need to be understood, loved, accepted and the consequent frustration of unfulfilled desires and expectations.
+I was looking for a language that could record this constant attempt at finding a balance between me and her.
+I wanted the camera to be the witness of our daily struggle, the instrument to express my need to be understood, loved, accepted and the consequent frustration of unfulfilled desires and expectations.